Toorpeedoo/Vento/SETUP.md

 ## 📝 Notes

 - All PHP files have been removed
-- MongoDB connection uses the same credentials
+- MongoDB connection requires your own credentials
 - Data structure remains compatible
 - All existing data will work with the new system
+- **Never commit `.env.local` to version control!**

 ## 🎉 You're All Set!